hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 ├── tasks
 │   └── main.yml
 └── templates
+    ├── nftables-client.conf.j2
-    └── nftables.conf.j2
+    └── nftables-router.conf.j2
 ```

 The role consists of one `main.yml` file for handlers, one `main.yml` file for
-tasks and one template file.
-The tasks can use the template `nftables.conf.j2`
+tasks and two template files.
+The tasks can use the templates
-to create the configuration file for the firewalls.
+`nftables-client.conf.j2` and `nftables-router.conf.j2` to create the
+configuration file for the firewalls.
+Using other templates, e.g., in the

-TODO: other templates possible in inventory
+Ansible inventory is also possible.

 #### Handlers